 If you haven’t taken the opportunity to take one of Dave’s classes or read his books, please do so TODAY.
 He’s having a huge sale from now until Christmas (I believe) and most of his books are drastically discounted.
 It will be the best investment in your financial future that you have ever made!

-One thought on “Day Twenty-Five: I’m Thankful For…Dave Ramsey.
+One response to “Day Twenty-Five: I’m Thankful For…Dave Ramsey.”

 1. We are thankful for Dave Ramsey too!
 And I am thankful for friends like you that talk about him, so others can learn what he teaches.
 Love how he is just following biblical principles!
 Awesome stuff!